Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/n2.png)

-now go and check whether it is showing the first partition size as 3GB by pressing p.
+now go and check whether it is showing the first partition size as 3GB by pressing 'p'.

 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/p2.png)

 So we have created two partiotions.
 Did you notice the type of this partition?
 It shows the type is Linux.
 But we want that first partition as Fat32.
 In linux systems when you create a partition the default partition type is ext3 (which is shown as Linux).

+### Formating partition

-Now lets change the partition type to FAT32.
+Now lets change the first partition type to FAT32.
 But how do we do it?.
 Type m and search the for the command to change the partition type.
 Command ‘t’ is used to change the partition type.
 So type and press enter.
 It will ask for which partition we should change the type. press 1 for that.
 And then press “L” and check what are the available partition type.

 For FAT32 the hexcode is “c”.
 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/hexcode.png)